So theres a new interview with Meredith up at Newsarama:

 Based on this cover, I'm thinking Baroness Paula Von Gunther or maybe Fausta?
 Meredith did say she watched the 70s TV show in which both Paula and Fausta appeared.

 Currently Reading: Aquaman, Batgirl & The Birds of Prey, Blue Beetle, DC Bombshells, Earth 2 Society, Green Arrow.
-Hal Jordan & The Green Lantern Corps, Justice League, Titans, The Legend of Wonder Woman, Wonder Woman, & Wonder Woman '77.
+Hal Jordan & The Green Lantern Corps, Suicide Squad, Titans, Trinity, The Legend of Wonder Woman, Wonder Woman, & Wonder Woman '77.

 I'm glad she says that even though Ares is back, Diana is still god of war; I think her way of fulfilling that role still needs a lot of exploration.
 It's interesting that Ares is going to want that role back; he seemed so eager to give it up.